pythonanywhere/help_pages/articles/Streamlit.md

 ## Paid account
 As Streamlit is not installed by default, you will need to install it in a virtualenv.
-The size of the virtualenv with Streamlit and its dependencies is too large for a free account, so you will need at least a basic Hacker paid account to use it.
+The size of a virtualenv with Streamlit and its dependencies is too large for a free account, so you will need at least a basic Hacker paid account to use it.